Mental illness and psychiatric disability

 Treatment and detention of people with intellectual disabilities is covered by the Disability Act 2006 (Vic), not by mental health legislation (see Intellectual disability).

-Victoria’s new mental health law, the Mental Health Act 2014 (Vic) (“MHA 2014”) came into force on 1 July 2014.
-It repeals and replaces the Mental Health Act 1986 (Vic) (“MHA 1986”) and makes considerable changes to the legal framework for the assessment and treatment of people with a mental illness in Victoria, especially compulsory assessment and treatment.
-MHA 2014 articulates a more human rights-promoting approach to assessment and treatment in mental health services than previously, through minimising the use and duration of compulsory treatment, establishing a recovery-oriented framework for treatment, increased safeguards and protection of the rights of people receiving compulsory and improved oversight.
+The Mental Health Act 2014 (Vic) (“MHA 2014”) came into force on 1 July 2014.
+It repeals and replaces the Mental Health Act 1986 (Vic) (“MHA 1986”) and considerably changes the legal framework for the assessment and treatment of people with a mental illness in Victoria, especially compulsory assessment and treatment.
+MHA 2014 articulates a more human rights-promoting approach to assessment and treatment in mental health services than previously, through minimising the use and duration of compulsory treatment, establishing a recovery oriented framework for treatment, increasing safeguards and protection of the rights of people receiving compulsory treatment and improved oversight.

 Terminology in MHA 2014 has also changed.
 For example, “involuntary” treatment is now referred to as “compulsory” treatment.
 Likewise “involuntary” patient has become “compulsory” patient.
 The term “designated mental health services”, replaces “area mental health services”, as having the authority to provide compulsory mental health treatment and – in the case of a hospital – detention in some cases.
 The Mental Health Tribunal (MHT) is now the independent statutory tribunal providing the safeguard for the making of compulsory treatment orders, with additional powers and functions compared with its predecessor, the Mental Health Review Board (MHRB).
 There are also changes to the types, names and criteria for compulsory treatment orders.